Skip to main content

 Important SYN 100 Enrollment Reminders:

-• Attendance at both the lecture and discussion sessions is required.
+• Attendance at both the lecture and collaboration sessions is required.

 • We suggest you enroll in SYN 100 during your first pass if you want to maximize your chances of enrolling in a specific section, and/or with an existing team.